-But I’m digressing.
+But I digress.
 Doomsday.
-So when I was thinking about this “Final Figure”, I realized that I was apparently holding off the inevitable – I never reviewed him.
-I did open him because his box took up too much space in the review pile, but he kinda just sat there after I popped him loose and stood him on top of the unreviewed pile where he’s sat for a year, never able to join his fellow figures.
+When I was thinking about this being the “Final Figure”, I realized that I was apparently holding off the inevitable – I never reviewed him.
+I opened him because his box took up too much space in the review pile, but he kinda just sat there after I popped him loose, never able to join his fellow figures.
 Oops.
 Since he’s no longer the “final figure”, I thought this would be a good time to get him wrapped up so I can review some of these newer figures that have been sent over.

 As one would expect, Unleashed Doomsday shares some parts with Bound Doomsday who also borrowed from the Kilowog/Brimstone/Arkillo buck.
-In this case it’s mostly the clothes – they share the boots and the shorts and then the lower thighs, abs, shoulders, and biceps.
+In this case it’s mostly the clothes.
+They share the boots and the shorts and then the lower thighs, abs, shoulders, and biceps.
 Everything else is all new.
 I remember being skeptical that Unleashed would require that much more tooling than Bound, and they probably could’ve shared a little more, but this way is better.
-The higher amount of unique sculpted parts created a much better figure.
+The higher amount of unique sculpted parts has created a much better figure.

 To find the new bits, basically look for the skeleton extensions.
-I’m still not sure how they fit in the Calatonian burial garb (I think that’s right…), but they’re what required the new tooling – the upper calves, the forearms, fists, the upper torso and the add-on bones, and then the head (and the ponytail!).
+I’m still not sure how they fit in the Calatonian burial garb, but they’re what required the new tooling: the upper calves, the forearms, fists, the upper torso and the add-on bones, and then the head (and the ponytail!).
 Each of these new parts is really well done and give the figure, one of the longest and most anticipated, his due.
-Particularly nice on the sculpt is the two-part head.
+Particularly nice on this sculpt is the two-part head.
 The seam could be disguised just a tiny bit better, but the two pieces allow Doomsday to have his deep-recessed, and bone-encased eyes.
 That’s great.
-Continue to Page 2…